smasongarrison/syllabi/MegaSyllabus.md

 #### Where can I find help for canvas?

-Although I am not Canvas tech support, I have provided some answers and resources to commonly asked questions
+If you're having trouble with Canvas, you should first search the [Canvas Guides](https://community.canvaslms.com/t5/Canvas-Basics-Guide/tkb-p/basics) and then reach out to canvas support.
+Although I am not Canvas tech support, I have provided some answers and resources to commonly asked questions in a later [section][canvas].

 ### Where can I find textbooks and course materials?